Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 <a name="Exercise3" />
 ### Exercise 3: Performing Deployment Rollback in Production ###

 There are scenarios where you do not have a staging slot to perform hot swap between staging and production, for example, if you are working with **Web Apps** running in **Free** or **Shared** mode.
-In those scenarios, you should test your application in a testing environment – either locally or in a remote site – before deploying to production.
+In those scenarios, you should test your application in a testing environment (either locally or in a remote site) before deploying to production.
 However, it is possible that an issue not detected during the testing phase may arise in the production site.
 In this case, it is important to have a mechanism to easily switch to a previous and more stable version of the application as quickly as possible.

-In **Azure Web Apps**, continuous deployment from source control makes this possible thanks to the **Redeploy** action available in the Azure Preview Portal.
+In **Azure Web Apps**, continuous deployment from source control makes this possible thanks to the **Redeploy** action available in the Azure Portal.
 Microsoft Azure keeps track of the deployments associated with the commits pushed to the repository and provides an option to redeploy your application using any of your previous deployments, at any time.

 In this exercise you will perform a change to the code in the **Geek Quiz** application that intentionally injects a _bug_.
 You will deploy the application to production to see the error, and then you will take advantage of the redeploy feature to go back to the previous state.

 <a name="Ex3Task1" />
-#### Task 1 – Updating the Geek Quiz Application ####
+#### Task 1 - Updating the Geek Quiz Application ####

 In this task, you will refactor a small piece of code from the **TriviaController** class by extracting part of the logic that retrieves the selected quiz option from the database to a new method.